CALPADS Statewide Student IdentifierAn SSID is a unique student identifier that all K–12 public school students are required to have.

 Statewide Student Identifier (SSID)

-An SSID is a unique, non-personally-identifiable number linked to a given individual student within the California public K–12 educational system.
-SSIDs are used to maintain data on individual students, such as linking students to statewide assessment scores and tracking students in and out of schools and LEAs in order to determine more accurate dropout and graduation rates.
+A Statewide Student Identifier (SSID) is a unique number linked to a given individual student within the California public K–12 educational system.
+Per the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR 99.3), the SSID is considered "personally identifiable information" or "PII."
+SSIDs are used to maintain data on individual students, such as linking students to statewide assessment scores and tracking students in and out of schools and districts in order to determine more accurate dropout and graduation rates.

 All public California K–12 local educational agencies (LEAs), including charter schools, are required to obtain SSIDs through the California Longitudinal Pupil Achievement Data System (CALPADS) for students in kindergarten through grade 12.
 LEAs may also acquire SSIDs for preschool and adult students.
 These agencies should maintain the SSIDs in their local systems as well as in CALPADS.

 Maintaining SSIDs includes providing updates to changes in students’ enrollment statuses, and submission of basic demographic and program information to CALPADS.

 SSIDs are authorized by California Education Code Section 60900(e)(3).
 SSIDs were first issued statewide to all K–12 public school students in 2005–2006.